Skip to main content Skip to navigation

 The AMLA (including the CTA) provides for:

-• establishment of a beneficial ownership registration database
+• The establishment of a beneficial ownership registration database.

 Beneficial Ownership Registration for Business Entities

-The CTA requires the Treasury to revise the Customer Due Diligence Requirements for Financial Institutions (CDD) rule within one year, in order to eliminate customer due diligence requirements for financial institutions that are unnecessary or duplicative as a result of the new requirements for beneficial ownership by reporting companies.
+The CTA required the Treasury to revise the customer due diligence (CDD) requirements for financial institutions within one year to eliminate unnecessary or duplicative requirements resulting from the new requirements for beneficial ownership by reporting companies.

-The CDD rule requires covered financial institutions to identify and verify the identity of their customers.
-This includes identifying each natural person that directly or indirectly owns 25% or more of the equity interests of a legal entity customer and identifying at least one natural person that has “significant responsibility to control, manage or direct” a legal entity customer.
+The CDD rule requires covered financial institutions to identify and verify the identities of their customers.
+This includes identifying each natural person who directly or indirectly owns 25 percent or more of the equity interests of a legal entity customer and identifying at least one natural person who has “significant responsibility to control, manage or direct” a legal entity customer.
 It also includes maintaining risk-based procedures to verify the identities of those persons, which includes at least all of the elements currently required under the Customer Identification Rule.

 Reporting Companies

-The definition of a “Reporting Company” includes all private, for-profit entities that are not otherwise required to register with the SEC, the CFTC, or a state insurance authority and employ fewer than 20 full-time employees and report less than $5 million in revenue on their federal income tax returns.
-The definition includes corporations, limited liability companies, and other entities that meet the above specifications.
+The definition of a “Reporting Company” includes all private, for-profit entities that are not otherwise required to register with the SEC, the CFTC, or a state insurance authority, employ fewer than 20 full-time employees, and report less than $5 million in revenue on their federal income tax returns.
+This definition includes corporations, limited liability companies, and other entities that meet the above specifications.

 A reporting company must provide certain information to the FinCEN database for each “beneficial owner,” including the owner’s (i) full legal name, (ii) date of birth, (iii) current residential or business address, and (iv) the unique identifying number of an acceptable identification document (for example, a driver’s license or a passport).

-The AMLA provides for the expansion of U.S. law enforcement’s ability to subpoena bank records from foreign financial institutions that maintain a correspondent banking relationship in the United States.
+The AMLA expands U.S. law enforcement’s ability to subpoena bank records from foreign financial institutions that maintain a correspondent banking relationship in the United States.
 Previously, the US DOJ or Treasury could issue subpoenas to request records limited to correspondent accounts of a foreign bank maintained in the U.S.

-Under AMLA, the authorization is expanded to include the power to subpoena records relating to any account at a foreign bank that is the subject of an anti-money laundering investigation, a civil forfeiture action, or any federal criminal investigation.
-The revised statute also requires foreign banks to authenticate the requested records, making it easier for prosecutors to use the records as evidence in court.
+Under AMLA, the authorization is expanded to include the power to subpoena records relating to any account at a foreign bank subject to an anti-money laundering investigation, a civil forfeiture action, or any federal criminal investigation.
+The revised statute also requires foreign banks to authenticate the requested records, making it easier for prosecutors to use them as court evidence.
 If the bank fails to comply with the subpoena requirements of the statute, the government may assess civil penalties of up to $50,000 per day and seek an order from a U.S. district court compelling the foreign bank to appear and produce records or be held in contempt of court.
 The consequences of these new provisions are potentially significant.
-The changes are designed to allow federal investigators to obtain foreign bank records through subpoena power rather than having to rely only on international treaties or cooperation agreements.
+The changes are designed to allow federal investigators to obtain foreign bank records through subpoena power rather than relying only on international treaties or cooperation agreements.

 Although the law is primarily aimed at combatting money laundering, the broad scope of the statute’s language regarding subpoena power relating to “any investigation of a violation of a criminal law of the United States” means that it can and likely will be used by law enforcement in other matters involving criminal conduct, including high-profile white-collar crimes such as tax evasion, foreign corrupt practices, money laundering by foreign persons, as well as international drug trafficking and national security violations.